 Are you the superstitious type?
 Do you believe in lost spirits condemned to walk the earth in torment while haunting the living?
 Are you looking for an encounter with the supernatural?
 Does the idea of a spine-chilling encounter excite you as much a big casino win?
+Check out Macau’s haunted places.

 Before you hop on the plane, train, or get in the car, go for a spooky, thrill-soaked ride on Ghost Ship.
 Check out some wicked witches in Bubble Bubble.
 Meet up with some vampires in Eternal Love.
-Find a cauldron of wealth in Witches Brew, or search for brains in I, Zombie to top up your coffers for the trip of a lifetime!
+Find a cauldron of wealth in Witches Brew.
+Or search for brains in I, Zombie to top up your coffers for the trip of a lifetime!

 No. 5 – Calçada do Amparo